hinto-janai/monero-bash/README.md

-monero-bash                              open wallet menu uninstall                                uninstall ALL OF monero-bash
+monero-bash                              open wallet menu uninstall                                uninstall ALL OF monero-bash rpc                                      send a JSON RPC call to monerod

 install <all/pkg>                        install <all> or a specific package install <all/pkg> verbose                print detailed download information